 Q: What Topics are Appropriate?

 A poster can cover any topic related to law libraries and legal information.
 Example topics would be a description of an innovative library program, a discussion of classroom techniques, or findings from a research project.
 They are not vendor sponsored advertisements, although independent product discussions and analysis are welcome.
-As with the conference educational programming, the posters should be related to at least one of the Core Competencies of Law Librarianship
+As with the conference educational programming, you'll need to designate a content area (track), and the posters should support the Core Competencies of Law Librarianship

 Q: What Should Poster Session Proposals Include?

 .
 The proposal must include a title, name(s) of the creator(s), and an abstract of 50-200 words describing the information to be presented in the poster.
+You'll also need to select a content area (track) from a drop-down menu.
 Proposers will be notified by May 15.

 Q: If My Poster is Accepted, What do I Have to Do?

 to answer questions and discuss your poster.
-You must remove your display once the exhibit hall closes on Tuesday at noon.
+You must remove your display once the exhibit hall closes on Tuesday at 2:00 p.m.